myexploit/Hunt/README.md

 **Combing Windows explorer search strings, mount a share with windows explorer and use these in the search option to hunt for keywords within documents and file names.**

+Note OR is not as reliable in long chains, keep it short.

 ```
 Groups.xml OR content:"password" OR password

+*.bat OR *pass*.txt OR *.xml OR *.ini OR cred
 ```

 **Mount a remote share**